Biobank Belgian Red Cross-Flanders

 As a rule, the products delivered by the biobank are anonymized.
 This means that it is made totally impossible to know or trace their origin.
 This also makes it impossible to link results arising from the scientific research back to the donor.
 Only in exceptional circumstances are biobank products delivered coded.
 The products or samples then carry a unique code through which your personal data can be linked to the materials and test results.
 No direct identity information of the donor is ever communicated.

-Patient and organ donor samples originating from the Histo-compatibility and Immunogenetics Laboratory of the the blood service are always delivered in coded form.
+Patient and organ donor samples originating from the Histo-compatibility and Immunogenetics Laboratory of the Blood Service are always delivered in coded form.
 In this case, the identification of the patient concerned and other relevant data are transmitted to the researcher in a coded manner.
 Conversely, findings of the scientific research relevant to the patient can be fed back.

 Biobank: legal framework